 1. In the end of the literature review we raised several issues connected to the analysis, see page 4.

-2,The item ‘countermemories’ was clarified in the sense that we meant ‘challenges to state-led actions’, citing S. Legg’s (2007) theoretical paper
+2. The item ‘counter-memories’ was clarified in the sense that we meant ‘challenges to state-led actions’, citing S. Legg’s (2007) theoretical paper

-3. We also rewrote the entire Conclusions, basing on your excellent points suggestions.
+3. We also rewrote the entire conclusions section, basing on your excellent points suggestions.
 We highlighted our contribution in two ways: the intergenerational shaping of memory and implications for post-socialist memory formation.
 As retroactive justice is the key point of the paper, we developed ideas around our two contributions to theories of memory.
 This issue needed to be highlighted also in the abstract and introduction.

 4. We clarified all sentences which required revision, including the subheadings from Step 1 and Step 2.

-5. We worked out the situation on analytical tools for Step 1 and Step 2
+5. We worked out the situation on analytical tools for Step 1 and Step 2.

 6. We maintained Table 2 integrating it better into the method.
 It is important as it reflects now our results.

 7. Title of Figure 1 was renamed ‘Memory mapping of the relocation process’.
-Because one can not find clear-cut data on the Iron Gates relocation process, this figure is important and original
+Because one can not find clear-cut data on the Iron Gates relocation process, this figure is important and original.

 Figure captions

-Figure 1: Memory mapping of the relocation process on the Romanian side of the Iron Gates (1964-1972)
+Figure 1: Memory mapping of the relocation process on the Romanian side of the Iron Gates (1964-1972).

-Figure 2: Defining the social-spatial narrative approach of intergenerational memory in the case of the Iron Gates displacements
+Figure 2: Defining the social-spatial narrative approach of intergenerational memory in the case of the Iron Gates displacements.

 Table captions